Aer Lingus staff reject €300 voucher and 1% pay rise

 The Sunday Independent also reports that retailers suffered their worst month in more than six years in September as uncertainty over Brexit weighed.

-Grant Thornton research carried out for lobby group Retail Excellence Group said that while sales were up over 1 per cent for July and August, they contracted by 3.3 per cent in September.
+Grant Thornton research carried out for lobby group Retail Excellence Group said that while sales were up more than 1 per cent for July and August, they contracted by 3.3 per cent in September.
 Footwear and menswear were the worst-affected segments.

 WuXi doubles down on Dundalk investment

-A new company called WuXi Vaccines Ireland lodged plans for a 15,500 square metre manufacturing plant as well as laboratories and administrative buildings, and parking for almost 300 cars, last week with planning authorities.
+A new company called WuXi Vaccines Ireland lodged plans for a 15,500sq m manufacturing plant, as well as laboratories and administrative buildings and parking for almost 300 cars, last week with planning authorities.
 The company told residents in Dundalk that it wants to have the site “strategically prepared and ready to accept additional projects”.

 Panda and Greenstar owner spends €63m on acquisitions